Phuker/multi-tldr/Readme.md

 **Q: I faided to update the tldr pages, why?**

-A: Actually, `tldr.py` just tries to pull the latest tldr pages for you, no magic behinds it.
-So the reason why you faided to update is that `tldr.py` failed to pull the latest upstream, check the failing output and you may know the reason, e.g. you make some changes and haven't commit them yet.
+A: Actually, This program just tries to pull the latest tldr pages for you, no magic behinds it.
+So the reason why you faided to update is that this program failed to pull the latest upstream, check the failing output and you may know the reason, e.g. you make some changes and haven't commit them yet.
 You can pull the pages by hand so you can have a better control on it.

 **Q: Why use the git repo instead of the assets packaged by the official?**

-A: In fact, you can use the offical assets if you want, download the assets and extract it somewhere, but `tldr.py` don't support update it using `tldr update`.
+A: In fact, you can use the offical assets if you want, download the assets and extract it somewhere, but this program don't support update it using `tldr --update`.

 Use a `git` repo, you can: